• ECTS

 b.2) Market entry games

-3. Information theory: information asymmetry and incentives:
+3. Information theory: asymmetric information and incentives:

 a.1) Information asymmetry: Akerlof's "Lemon" model